The Hunger Games: Mockingjay – Part 2: Critical response

 In a 2023 interview with People, director Francis Lawrence admitted his regrets splitting Mockingjay into two parts.
 He said "What I realized in retrospect — and after hearing all the reactions and feeling the kind of wrath of fans, critics and people at the split — is that I realized it was frustrating.
 And I can understand it.
 In an episode of television, if you have a cliffhanger, you have to wait a week or you could just binge it and then you can see the next episode.
 But making people wait a year, I think, came across as disingenuous, even though it wasn't.
 Our intentions were not to be disingenuous.
 In truth, we got more on the screen out of the book than we would've in any of the other movies because you're getting close to four hours of screen time for the final book.
 But, I see and understand how it frustrated people".
-Because of these reasons, Lawrence desisted from likewise splitting in two parts The Hunger Games: The Ballad of Songbirds and Snakes despite briefly considering the possibility due to the novel's length.
+Because of these reasons, Lawrence desisted from likewise splitting in two parts The Hunger Games: The Ballad of Songbirds & Snakes despite briefly considering the possibility due to the novel's length.